xolvio/qualityfaster/content/TESTING-SUCCESS-FACTORS.md

 ![Domain Core](../images/domain-core.gif?raw=true)<br/>
 *(taken from [Taking Back BDD](http://www.slideshare.net/everzet/taking-back-bdd))*

 As mentioned in lesson #2, the domain is best tested as a service level tests.
 If you do test at the UI, you are introducing an additional layer that creates slowness.
-UI-based tests run in the magniture of 1000x the speed of unit tests, and 100x the speed of service tests.
+UI-based tests run in the magnitude of 1000x the speed of unit tests, and 100x the speed of service tests.
 UI tests that drive all the way to the domain are also brittle, not only in the sense of waiting for the right elements to appear and such, which you can actually deal with, but also in the sense of breaking whenever new changes to the UI are added.

 With technologies like React, it's easier than ever to write unit tests for the UI components.
 When you also add unit test the services and domain layers, you have a testing codebase that can a) run at lightning speed and b) allows you change without affecting other parts of your system.
 The domain tests are the glue between all these units.

-As you will see in this repository, some of the domain tests themselves go through the UI, and they are labeleld as `@critical`.
-This means that these domain tests are part of the critical path for the functionaly and we want to ensure the UI aspect works.
-They first run against the servuce layer, then the same tests run against the UI.
+As you will see in this repository, some of the domain tests themselves go through the UI, and they are labeled as `@critical`.
+This means that these domain tests are part of the critical path for the functionality and we want to ensure the UI aspect works.
+They first run against the service layer, then the same tests run against the UI.
 This is how you get the perfect balance and adhere to the testing triangle.

 If you test your domain through the UI only, then changes to your domain will be costly and over time, this sill mount up to a codebase you don't really enjoy changing.
 If you go mostly through the domain, but have just a few UI tests, you will profit!